-Comparing the above-mentioned practices, there are three common blocks (elements) must be considered in every design or safety analysis process.
-These are system, environment and people as shown in Fig.2.
-Focusing on these three blocks, systems engineering and risk management work together to ensure proper hazard recognition and management during system design, implementation or operation.
+Comparing the above-mentioned practices, there are three common blocks (elements) that must be considered in every design or safety analysis process.
+These are system, environment, and people as shown in Fig.2.
+Focusing on these three blocks, systems engineering, and risk management work together to ensure proper hazard recognition and management during system design, implementation or operation.

 B. System and Operation

-ISO12100 prescribes three major categories for safety assessment of machinery which are operation, physical structure, and functions.
-Structure is a prerequisite of proper operation and use.
+ISO12100 prescribes three major categories for the safety assessment of machinery which are operation, physical structure, and functions.
+The structure is a prerequisite of proper operation and use.
 While this ISO standard focuses on the current systems, it is inevitable to think about the experience and future expectations.
-This has been implicitly (and sometimes explicitly) indicated in standards but has an explicit role in design.
+This has been implicitly (and sometimes explicitly) indicated in standards but has an explicit role in the design.